vykuang/toronto-service-calls-2023/docs/dbt.md

 - It defines all the profiles that can be used within each project specific `dbt_project.yml` that *is* inside a dbt project repo
 - Each profile specifies the connection info, e.g. to bigquery, or postgres
   - typically one profile for each type of data warehouse
+    - top level block, below `config`
+    - `org_name_db_type`, e.g. `acme_bigquery`, is a common convention for profile name
+    - used in project's `dbt_project.yml`
+  - `target` may be one of many in a profile, and corresponds to the different environments, e.g. `dev` for local dev that points to a dev dataset, and `prod` to point to production dataset, with different service account credentials
+    - often it may be better to only have `dev` on local, and target `prod` on a separate machine, e.g. docker container
   - may contain sensitive credential materials
   - optionally populate with environment variables
     - `password: "{{ env_var('DBT_PASSWORD') }}"`